turnerluke/ML-algos/gradient_descent/writeup.md

 **Equation 8:** *Numerical method of calculating the cost gradient.*

 ## Data
 We'll generate our own dataset for this project.
 We'll simply generate a linearly spaced vector of independent values, and calculate the dependent variables from these, with some noise introduced.
-I've set my random seed to 42, to allow you to see if you get the same results.
+I've set a random seed, to allow you to see if you get the same results.

 ```
 import numpy as np
 import matplotlib.pyplot as plt
-np.random.seed(1)
+np.random.seed(1234)

 def polynomial_model(beta, x):
     '''
     A polynomial model.
-    beta: numpy array of parameters of size (n,)
+    beta: numpy array of parameters of size (m,)
-    x: numpy array of size (m,)
+    x: numpy array of size (n,)

-    return yhat: prediction of the model of size (m,)
+    return yhat: prediction of the model of size (n,)
     '''
     # Turn x (n,) to X (n, m) where m is the order of the polynomial
     # The second axis is the value of x**m